How to make easy DIY curtain rods with black pipe from the home improvement store, for any window in your home.

-I’m still not finished painting the room but here’s a sneak peak of the color and the new rods.
+I’m still not finished painting the room but here’s a sneak peak of the color and the new and unique curtain rods.

-It literally took me less than 15 minutes to hang the rods on each end of the window, as well as the curtain panels.
+It literally took me less than 15 minutes to hang the rods and curtain brackets on each end of the window, as well as the curtain panels.

 It took me a while to get used to the look but I like it so much better.
 It softens this area without blocking the sunlight.
 And I love that there isn’t a black rod going across the whole window.

 I'm still having one issue in this room (besides the fact that it's too small and has an awkward layout).
 The sofa isn't centered on the window.
 We've tried removing the hubs' favorite chair and moving the couch down but we really need the extra seating.

 So, in the end, I’m loving the new curtains and my DIY curtain rods.
 Will I hang curtains in more windows around the house?
 Probably not.

 But I guess I should say..."never say never".